Gabriel Frasca

 Gabriel Frasca is an American chef.

 Biography

-Frasca began cooking at the age of 15 on the North Shore of Massachusetts, but went to Kenyon College study journalism.
+Frasca began cooking at the age of 15 on the North Shore of Massachusetts, but went to Kenyon College to study journalism.
 Later on, he decided to become a chef, and by the age of 20 he was cooking French cuisine for James Beard Award winner named Gordon Hamersley at Hamersley's Bistro.
 In 1996 he got a job at the Chez Henri in Cambridge, Massachusetts where he worked with Paul O'Connell and Amanda Lydon.
 By 1997 he and Lydon went to Provence, France where he worked at the L’abbaye de Saint Croix.
 Later, he worked with Michellin three-star chef Martin Berasategui in San Sebastián, Spain.
 He then went to Dolomites restaurant in Italy and worked there with Norbert Neiderkofler at St. Hubertus, who, while he was there, got his first Michelin star.